Generalized Alternating Projections on Manifolds and Convex Sets

-In this section we introduce some basic properties of subspaces that will be useful in the study of the local properties of manifolds.
+In this section, we introduce some basic properties of subspaces that will be useful in the study of the local properties of manifolds.

-\begin{defin} The \emph{principal angles} $\theta_{k}\in[0,\pi/2],\,k=1,\dots,p$ between two subspaces $\uset,\vset\in\realR^n$, where $p=\min(\dim\uset,\dim\vset)$, are recursively defined by
+\begin{defin} The \emph{principal angles} $\theta_{k}\in[0,\pi/2],\,k=1,\dots,p$ between two subspaces $\uset,\vset\subset\realR^n$, where $p=\min(\dim\uset,\dim\vset)$, are recursively defined by

-\end{defin} \begin{fact} \cite[Def 3.1, Prop 3.3]{Bauschke_opt_rate_matr} The principal angles are unique and satisfy $0\leq\theta_{1}\leq\theta_{2}\leq\dots\theta_{p}\leq\pi/2$.
+\end{defin} \begin{fact} \cite[Def.
+3.1, Prop.
+3.3]{Bauschke_opt_rate_matr} The principal angles are unique and satisfy $0\leq\theta_{1}\leq\theta_{2}\leq\dots\theta_{p}\leq\pi/2$.
 The angle $\theta_{F}\ldef \theta_{s+1}$, where $s=\text{dim}(\uset\cap\vset)$, is the \emph{Friedrichs angle} and it is the smallest non-zero principal angle. \end{fact}

-The cosine of the Friedrichs angle occurs naturally in many convergence rate results and is denoted as follows. \begin{defin} Given two subspaces $\,\uset,\vset\in\realR^n$, with Friedrichs angle $\theta_F$, we denote its cosine as
+The cosine of the Friedrichs angle occurs naturally in many convergence rate results and is denoted as in the following definition. \begin{defin} The cosine of the Friedrichs angle $\theta_F$ between two subspaces $\,\uset,\vset\subset\realR^n$ is denoted as

 \end{defin}